Winter Session 2024-2025

 Please contact DCC's IT Department at help@dawson.edu.

-For Moodle-specific issues and questions, please contact Erin Kaufman, Academic Coordinator, at ekaufman@dawson.edu.
+For Moodle-specific issues and questions, please contact Stefanie Meek, Academic Program Coordinator, at smeek@dawson.edu.

 • Why did I not receive an information email?